dpmcmlxxvi/de9im/readme.md

 test if two geometries have one of the following relationships: `contains`, `coveredby`, `covers`, `crosses`, `disjoint`, `equals`,  `intersects`, `overlaps`, `touches`, `within`.
 It can be used client-side in a browser or server-side with [Node.js][node-site].
-See [pouchdb-geospatial][pouchdb-geospatial] for an example application that uses `de9im` to perform spatial querying of GeoJSON objects in a database.

 <p align="center">
   <a href="https://en.wikipedia.org/wiki/DE-9IM#/media/File:TopologicSpatialRelarions2.png">
     <img alt="" src="https://upload.wikimedia.org/wikipedia/commons/thumb/5/55/TopologicSpatialRelarions2.png/400px-TopologicSpatialRelarions2.png">
   </a>
 </p>

+See [de9im examples][de9im-examples] for examples of geometries that satisfy the various predicates using `de9im`.

+See [pouchdb-geospatial][pouchdb-geospatial] for an example application that uses `de9im` to perform spatial querying of GeoJSON objects in a database.

 ## GETTING STARTED